i18next/i18next-gitbook/methods.md

 {% method %}
 ## Unescape

 Per default the values get escaped to safe from possible xss attacks.
 You can toggle escaping off.
-But you should escape any user input yourself in that case!

 keys